robertwhunter/SLAMtrak/readme_private.md

 ## Writing the paper

-- idenfity "robustly labelled" genes using delta method
+- idenfity "robustly labelled" genes using delta method - see 4b_test!

 - add back in PCA plots (+/- DEA) as 1a_DEA.Rmd ---> DEFER
 - re-run all existing data through SLAMtrack pipeline